-If an error occurs while operating the CD player or optional CD changer, the display will show the error code and will not switch to the time display until the error is corrected (see pages 111 and 112).
+If an error occurs while operating the CD player or optional CD changer, the display will show the error code and will not switch to the time display until the error is corrected (see pages 109 and 110).

-To set the time, press the CLOCK (AM/FM) button for more than two seconds until you hear a beep.
-The time display will begin blinking.
-To set the hour, press and hold the H (Preset 4) button until the hour advances to the desired time.
+To set the hours, press the H (Preset 4) button while pressing the CLOCK (SCAN/RPT) button.
+Press and hold the H button until the hour advances to the desired time.

-To set the minutes, press and hold the M (Preset 5) button until the numbers advance to the desired time.
+To set the minutes, press the M (Preset 5) button while pressing the CLOCK (SCAN/RPT) button.
+Press and hold the M button until the minutes numbers advance to the desired time.